I hope you’ll never join the dead ex-boyfriend club

 Jensen died suddenly when he was only 29.

-Roughly a year and a bit more after Jax and he last talked.
+Roughly a year after they last talked.

-In fact, Jax didn’t even know until four months after Jensen’s death.
-Because when your friendship isn’t sanitized enough for neighbors, relatives, and friends who live in their town, you don’t actually exist in their world.
+But when your friendship isn’t sanitized enough for neighbors, relatives, and friends who live in their town, you don’t actually exist in their world.

 “It wasn’t until I found an old SoundCloud track he uploaded when he was 12 that I realized how much music meant to him.
 He wrote, ‘Before I found music, I always felt I was broken.
 I was different.
 My mind didn’t work like others.
 I was failing at school, and everyone thought there was something wrong with me.
 And then, I found music, and it all clicked.’”